oussemamansouri/JAVA-Challenges/Challenge 19 Tri d'une liste d'objets personnalisés/Description.md

-# Tri d'une liste d'objets personnalisés
+# Sorting a List of Custom Objects

-### Écrivez une methode Java nommée trierParAge pour trier une liste d'objets personnes en fonction de l'âge et en utilisant un Comparator.
+### Write a Java method named sortAge to sort a list of person objects based on their age using a Comparator.

-#### Indice:
+#### Hint:

 class Personne {